markmoxon/elite-source-code-library/versions/c64/1-source-files/main-sources/README.md

   * [elite-loader.asm](elite-loader.asm) contains the source for the game loader

-  * [elite-send.asm](elite-loader.asm) contains the source for SEND binary, which was used to send the assembled game binaries to a connected Commodore 64 using the PDS (Programmers Development System) system
+  * [elite-send.asm](elite-loader.asm) contains the source for SEND binary, which was used to send the assembled game binaries to a connected Commodore 64 using the PDS (Programmers Development System)

   * [elite-checksum.asm](elite-checksum.asm) contains 6502 source code for the checksum routines that are implemented in the elite-checksum.py script (and which were implemented by the S.BCODES and S.COMLODS BBC BASIC programs in the original source discs); this file is purely for reference and is not used in the build process